 LPM (Low Power Mode) is a router mode where the router is in sleep mode with minimal power consumption; see Chapter 4.1 for the LPM consumption.
-The router can be woken up from this mode after a predetermined period of time.
+The router can be woken up from this mode by a signal applied to the BIN1 input or after a predetermined period of time.
 Putting the router into LPM mode can be done using the 1pm command, see Commands and Scripts application note for more details.